teuben/teunix/Install/Linux_U20.04.md

 I don't know, I simply can't get used to it.
 On Ubuntu they make it look like the old Unity desktop, which at one time I did get used to and almost liked, and now GNOME3 has the shell extensions, something very simular to the KDE widgets.
-But:
+Our work environment is Centos7, where GNOME3 looks very different from the one on Ubuntu.
+I did give it a try again this time, so this is what I ran into:

-1. By default shell extensions are not enabled
+1. By default shell extensions are not enabled (yes, the minimalistic approach)
 2. To enable, you need to install "gnome-tweaks"
-3. Within the "gnome-tweaks" there are a few that can be enables, but the bulk goes via a firefox/chrome plugin!
+3. Within the "gnome-tweaks" there are a few that can be enabled, but the bulk goes via a firefox/chrome plugin!
 4. https://addons.mozilla.org/en-US/firefox/addon/gnome-shell-integration/
 5. To connect the desktop with that extension, you need to install "chrome-gnome-shell"
 6. In firefox/chrome there is now a little gnome foot icon, which is the entry point to maintaining your extensions.